listenToRipley/python/Notes.md

 These are meant as a specific value that is associated with all instances of the class and can be changes based values changes inside of the `__init__` Important to note that while this value

 They cannot be modified within an instance, only by the function methodology associated with that variable.
 If you make changes, it will only be applied to the specific instance.

+### Inheritance

+There are extended classes, which take in one item and allow for additional methods.

+Init is automatically created with the passed element, and all other items added to this class will be an extension.

+Think of anything created in this extended class is a child of the passed element.